harshrohit/articles/LLM_thinking.md

 Today, every company is shipping half baked AI features, not because they need them or the users, but somehow they're terrified of being seen as "behind."
 They're adding chatbots that don't work, AI assistants that nobody uses, all to tick a box that says "we have AI."

 And unless you're OpenAI, Google, or Anthropic, unless you're spending billions on compute and training, you are not in the AI business.
-You are just another customer, another subscriber or an another monthly payment to use someone else's models.
+You are just another customer, another subscriber or just another monthly payment to use someone else's models.

 The entire industry is racing to integrate technology they don't control, can't improve, and barely understand.
 All to avoid looking outdated in earnings calls.

-That happened multiple times in history.
-Remember 2008 financial meltdown?
-The CDOs were so complex that even experts struggled to understand them, yet major financial institutions kept using them until the collapse.
+But in this mad rush, they are also losing the ability to develop talents and create value.

 ---

-## Your Career Has a New Expiration Date
+## What Happens When the Learning Stops

-If you're 30 and dependent on AI-assisted work, you have maybe 5 years before one of two things happens:
+If you're 30 and dependent on AI-assisted work, you have maybe 5 years before one of the two things happens:

 1. **AGI arrives**, and you're instantly obsolete because you trained yourself to be a worse version of what it does perfectly.

 2. **AGI doesn't arrive**, and companies realize they need people who can actually think, not prompts for LLM.
 But you've spent years becoming an AI operator instead of developing real expertise.

-Either way, you lose.
+Either way, you are unprepared.

-The people who will win would be the creative minds, who are using this time differently.
+The people who will win are the creative minds, who are using this time differently.
 They're going deeper while everyone else goes broader and shallower.
 They're the ones who can explain WHY the AI's answer is wrong, not just copy-paste it.

 ---

 ## What Thinking Actually Looks Like

-When you're really thinking, not just recalling information, you can feel the doubts, the feeling of wrong.
-You experience that uncomfortable moment where your logic doesn't work, where the pieces don't connect, the frustataion of not figuring out things.
+When you're really thinking, not just recalling information, you can feel the doubts, the feeling that something is off.
+You experience that uncomfortable moment where your logic doesn't work, where the pieces don't connect, the frustration of not figuring things out.

 When you're just remembering, everything feels smooth.
 The answer appears just like that, no cognitive effort.

-An LLM can never feels what it takes to think.
+An LLM can never feel what it takes to think.
 It doesn't experience that productive discomfort of working through a problem.
 It doesn't have that "aha" moment when things finally click.
-It just produces tokens that statistically follow other tokens.

 When you outsource thinking to these systems, you don't lose the answer, you lose the entire journey of understanding.
 And that journey, that struggle, is what makes you valuable.

 ---

-## The Power Game Nobody's Talking About
+## The Power Game

-Here's what's actually happening:

-Five companies now mediate how millions of people think.
-They decide what patterns get reinforced, what solutions seem obvious, what ideas feel creative.
+Five companies now mediate how millions of people think, and they decide what we repeat, what seems obvious, and what seems like a good idea.

-You think you're getting personalized assistance.
-You're actually getting homogenized thought, filtered through the same training data, the same RLHF, the same guardrails.
+You think you're getting an AI based personal assistant.
+In reality, you are getting homogenized thought, filtered through the same training data, the same RLHF, the same guardrails.

 The real AI apocalypse isn't robots taking over.
-It's human thought converging to the same bland average.
-Everyone writing with the same voice, solving problems the same way, having the same "insights" because we all have one same teacher.
+It's human thought converging to the same averages.
+Everyone writing with the same voice, solving problems the same way, having the same "insights" because we all have the same teacher.

 ---

 ## What You Should Actually Do

-**The Explanation Test**: Explain something you're working on to someone outside your field.
-If you can't explain it, you don't understand it.

-**Build Something Stupid**: Create something nobody needs.
-A bad story, an inefficient solution, a wrong answer.
-The point isn't the output, it's exercising the muscle of creation without the support of "best practices" from an LLM.
+**Think before you ask**: To give your brain a workout, try writing down your thoughts, bullet points, anything which comes to your mind.
+Then ask the AI to build on it.
+It might feel slow and tiring like returning to the gym after a break, but thats the point.

+**The Explanation Test**: Instead of saying, "Give me the answer", try saying "Guide me through the problem so I can solve this on my own".
+Request step by step explanations.
+Once the answer is there, close the chat window and try to explain it to test the retention.

-**Read Actual Books**: Not the AI generated summaries.
-Your brain needs to struggle to understand something, not just consume pre-digested insights.
+**Read Actual Books**: Your brain needs to struggle to understand something, not just consume pre-digested insights.

 **Solve Problems Backwards**: When facing a unique issue or a question, start by assuming the AI's first suggestion is wrong.
 Work backwards to understand why.
 You'll often find it was right, but now you'll know WHY.